OHSU-Library/Impact-Workshop-Series/README.md

-# Impact-Workshop-Series
-Slides, exercises and other material from for 2017 Impact Workshop Series
+### OHSU Impact Workshop Series

-The OHSU Impact Challenge Workshops are offered in partnership between the OHSU Library, the Career & Professional Development Center and the Office of Postdoctoral Affairs.

-See: http://www.ohsu.edu/xd/education/library/services/Impact-Challenge-Workshops.cfm for more information and to register.

-Except where otherwise noted, all workshop content is licensed under a Creative Commons Attribution 4.0 International license.

-Feel free to contact us with question or ideas:

-Robin Champieux, MLIS
-champieu@ohsu.edu

-Letisha R. Wyatt, PhD
-wyattl@ohsu.edu
+This repository contains slides, exercises and other materials from the Oregon Health and Science University Library's Impact Workshop Series.
+The series was designed to help scholars learn strategies for sharing, promoting and discussing their scientific interests and research.
+You will find materials to assist with the following workshops:

+* Professional Selfies:  Bios & Headshots for Your Scientific Self
+* So, What Do You Do?:  How to Network and Talk About Yourself
+* The Science of Social Media:  How to Tweet Like Bill Nye
+* Your Virtual Resume:  How to Use LinkedIn to Your Advantage
+* Why Professionalism Matters:  Successful Communication and Time Management Skills
+* High Impact Publishing:  Getting Your Work Published and Read
+* Show, Don’t Tell:  Tips and Tricks for Better Slide Decks and Posters
+* Rules of Research: 10 Things You Should be Doing with Your Data
+* Digital Science 101:  Electronic Lab Notebooks & Other tools for Productivity

-Before you add to or work in the files, please copy and save a new version of workshop folder in your personal Google Drive.
+Except where otherwise noted, all workshop content is licensed under a Creative Commons Attribution 4.0 International License.
+Before you add to or work in the files, please copy and save a new version of the workshop folder in your personal Google Drive.

+#### Contact

+Robin Champieux, MLIS champieu@ohsu.edu

+Letisha R. Wyatt, PhD wyattl@ohsu.edu

+#### Acknowledgements

-Acknowledgments:  The content in this workshop was inspired by Stacy Konkiel’s work and instruction, most specifically her ebook the 30 Day Impact Challenge.
+Workshop content was inspired by Stacy Konkiel’s work and instruction, specifically her ebook *The 30 Day Impact Challenge*.